tajdingurdal/tajdingurdal/README.md

 # Hi, I'am Tajdin 👋

-- I'm a junior self-taughted Java Backend web developer from Turkey.
+- I'm a self-taughted Java Backend web developer from Turkey.

 - I am interested in the Java programming language, I am learning and applying it.
 I also learn and apply new technologies.
 These are Hibernate, Spring Boot, Spring Framework, PostgreSQL, MySQL, Git.. this list goes on and on.